paulonteri/I-and-M-Bank/readme.md

-I passed the first question but gave reasons on the markdown, question but made an attempt of the second using xgb.
+I passed the first question but gave reasons on the markdown, but made an attempt of the second using xgb.